kunkun0w0/kunkun0w0.github.io/_pages/about.md

 <span class='anchor' id='about-me'></span>

 Hi!
 My name is Zekun Li (李泽坤), an incoming Ph.D. student in Computer Science at [Brown University](https://www.brown.edu/).
 I work with [Prof. Srinath Sridhar](https://cs.brown.edu/people/ssrinath/index.html) at [Interactive 3D Vision & Learning Lab](https://ivl.cs.brown.edu/).
-I received my B. Eng. degree with honors in Computer Science at the University of Electronic Science and Technology of China ([UESTC](https://www.uestc.edu.cn/)).
+Before studying in Brown, I received my B. Eng. degree with honors in Computer Science at the University of Electronic Science and Technology of China ([UESTC](https://www.uestc.edu.cn/)).
 My undergraduate research advisor is [Prof. Zhao Kang](https://zhaokang.site/).

 My research interest focuses on Generative Model and Compter Graphics.
 I am keen on combining knowledge-based principles and learning-based networks to achieve robust, responsible, controllable, and creative models for visual content generation.
 And I mainly focus on neural implicit shape and physically-based modeling.

 If you are interested in working with me, please freely contact me without any hesitation! (○'◡'○)ﾉ